This article includes links that we may receive compensation for if you click, at no cost to you.

 3. Have a Realistic Plan to Manage Your Debt

 If you have credit card debt, student loans, or any other type of consumer debt, you need to have a strategic plan to pay down the debt.
+In today’s day and age financial freedom can simply mean being debt free!

 The 2 most common strategies are using the Debt Avalanche method or the Debt Snowball method.